hyperledger/fabric/docs/source/txflow.rst

 2. **Endorsing peers verify signature & execute the transaction**

-The endorsing peers verify the signature (using MSP) and determine if the submitter is properly authorized to perform the proposed operation (using the channel's ACL).
-The endorsing peers take the transaction proposal arguments as inputs and execute them against the current state database to produce transaction results including a response value, read set, and write set.
+The endorsing peers verify (1) that the transaction proposal is well formed, (2) it has not been submitted already in the past (replay-attack protection), (3) the signature is valid (using MSP), and (4) that the submitter (Client A, in the example) is properly authorized to perform the proposed operation on that channel (namely, each endorsing peer ensures that the submitter satisfies the channel's *Writers* policy).
+The endorsing peers take the transaction proposal inputs as arguments to the invoked chaincode's function.
+The chaincode is then executed against the current state database to produce transaction results including a response value, read set, and write set.
 No updates are made to the ledger at this point.
 The set of these values, along with the endorsing peer’s signature and a YES/NO endorsement statement is passed back as a “proposal response” to the SDK which parses the payload for the application to consume.

-*{The MSP is a local process running on the peers which allows them to verify transaction requests arriving from clients and to sign transaction results(endorsements).
+*{The MSP is a peer component that allows them to verify transaction requests arriving from clients and to sign transaction results(endorsements).
-The ACL (Access Control List) is defined at channel creation time, and determines which peers and end users are permitted to perform certain actions.}*
+The *Writing* policy is defined at channel creation time, and determines which user is entitled to submit a transaction to that channel.}*

 .. image:: images/step3.png